mickfuzz/phd4/_posts/thesis_chapters/2025-3-2-Literature_review.md

 Even with in CGD&P research there is a lack of those focusing on social and cultural aspects, and in particuar lack of specific pedagogies to address how to support these dimensions, in particular limited understanding on the formation of making identities.

 - **Lack of specific pedagogies aligned with socio-cultural approaches** While some suitable and inclusive pedagogies exists, pair programming [@werner2014using], UMC [@lee_computational_2011] and remixing approaches in their potential to leverage social sharing, what else?, given Rogoff's and PBL research's advocacy of guided participation, frameworks existing between instruction and pure discoverary processes, more are useful.
 In particular domain specific ones.

-The use of design patterns in K12 age students is promising, however it is currently limited to the use of game mechanics use in assessing computational sophistication [@werner2014using], of computational design patterns to help motivation and structure documentation [@repenning_scalable_2015], the use of gameplay design patterns to structure feedback process in a non-coding co-design process [@eriksson_using_2019].
+The use of design patterns in K12 age students is promising, however it is currently limited to the use of game mechanics use in assessing computational sophistication [@werner2014using], of computational design patterns to help motivation and structure documentation [@repenning_scalable_2015], the use of gameplay design patterns to structure feedback process in a non-coding co-design process [@eriksson_using_2019] and has a focus on benefits for researchers.

 One premise driving my exploration of the use of gameplay features in pedagogy is that the tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
 As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].